-Kirby has been around since 1992, meaning that this year he’s celebrating his 30th birthday.
-Happy Birthday, Kirby!
-In that time, no less than 36 Kirby games have spawned across various formats.
+Kirby has been around since 1992, meaning that he’s now over 30 years old.
+He’s looking well for his age, we might say.
+In that time, no less than 38 Kirby games have spawned across various formats.
 That’s more than one a year.

 We’re using Metacritic scores to reveal the best and worst Kirby games, according to critic reviews.
 It’s worth noting that Metacritic doesn’t go as far back as Kirby’s earliest days, and so NES, SNES and Game Boy games aren’t included.
 Still, let’s hear it for Kirby Super Star and Kirby’s Dream Land.
 Without them, the series wouldn’t be here today.

 And so, without further ado, let’s rank the seven best Kirby games, according to their Metascores.

 1. Kirby’s Epic Yarn

 Is there any wonder that Kirby’s Epic Yarn has come out as the best Kirby game of all time?
 It’s a side-scrolling platformer where Kirby is… made out of yarn.
 Everything is presented to look like it’s been stitched together out of fabric and string, and the result is absolutely beautiful.
 Playable in co-op, players must traverse through numerous themed worlds, collecting gems, defeating enemies and finding hidden treasures.
 Oh, and Kirby can of course take on multiple forms, with levels seeing him take the shape of a UFO, a fish, a car and more.